Appointments Currently Available | We're Currently Accepting New Patients

 Wearing a hearing aid is a part of everyday life for many, it enables you to join in conversations, socialise and enjoy life in a way that feels completely normal.
 Despite this, there are common problems to look out for including blocked microphone ports, blocked wax filters, hearing aid batteries failing or faulty volume control.
 However, we can help you understand how to check hearing aids are working as a part of your ongoing maintenance.

-Common problems To Check For
+Common Problems To Check For

 There Is No Sound

-Clear Ear Wax:
+Clear Ear Wax

 While there is the potential to have a problem with your hearing aid, the first thing to check is whether you have a build-up of earwax in your ear canals.
 This could be blocking the receiver/speaker and/or the tube on older classic hearing aids, causing a temporary loss of sound.
 When your ear canals have excessive earwax it can cause your hearing aids to whistle and your hearing aids will reduce the volume to prevent them from whistling, this coupled with your blocked ears will mean your hearing aids will perform really poorly.
 You can replace the wax filter provided by your hearing care professional or use a cleaning tool to remove the build-up of wax from your classic ear mould tube.
 If this has no effect, then you should book in to see your audiologist as soon as possible to have the excess earwax removed.

-Battery Check:
+Battery Check

 All types of hearing aids will rely on batteries.
 So check the battery is fitted correctly before closing the battery door.
 If the door doesn’t close, then the battery is upside down.
 If the battery is correctly fitted, then you might need to replace the battery.
 For rechargeable hearing aids you can unplug all the cables from the charging unit and plug them back in as they can build up a carbon film sometimes preventing them from charging.

-Volume check:
+Volume Check

 If there is a very little sound, then you might need to turn the volume up.
 It’s a simple check but so obvious that many people overlook it.
 Adjust the hearing aid as necessary to find out what works best for you.
 If you find yourself turning up your hearing aids regularly then you